LangUMS/langums/README.md

 ## LangUMS

-LangUMS is an imperative programming language with C-like syntax for creating custom maps for the game StarCraft: BroodWar.
+LangUMS is an imperative programming language with C-like syntax for creating custom maps for the game StarCraft: Brood War.

-It supercedes the trigger functionality offered by editors such as SCMDraft 2 and the official Blizzard one.
+It supercedes the trigger functionality in editors such as SCMDraft 2 and the official StarEdit.
-You still need an editor to make the actual map, place locations and units and such but the triggers are added by LangUMS.
+You will still want to use an editor to make the actual map, place locations and units but the triggers are done by LangUMS.

 Table of Contents
 =================